Alcohol Addiction and Abuse

 Alcohol and Other Drugs

 Because it is so common in today’s culture, alcohol is often abused alongside other drugs.
 As a CNS depressant, alcohol poses a serious risk when mixed with other drugs of the same class, such as benzodiazepines and some painkillers.
-Alcohol on its own can be dangerous, but combining with other substances can quickly prove lethal.
+Alcohol on its own can be dangerous, but combining it with other substances can quickly prove lethal.

 Statistics of Alcohol Abuse and Addiction